zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 ### 3. Create a new Resource Type directory

 Create a new directory for your resource type under the appropriate category.
-For eg: if you are contributing a new `redisCache` resource type, the directory structure should look like this:
+For example if you are contributing a new `redisCaches` resource type, the directory structure should look like this:

 ```
 resource-types-contrib/
 └── data/
- └── redis/
+ └── redisCaches/
-  ├── redis.yaml
+  ├── redisCaches.yaml
   ├── README.md
   └── recipes/
     ├── aws-memorydb/